-How to use Erudite in a sentence: Sentence examples of Erudite, Eruditely, Erudition and Eruditeness.
+How to use Erudite in a sentence:- Sentence examples of Erudite, Eruditely, Erudition and Eruditeness.

-Erudite: Definition and Meaning
+Erudite in a Definition and Meaning

 Erudite (adjective) means knowledgeable, refined or well-read.

 The word can be used to describe a scholar, teacher, professional or any other well-versed person.
 It specifically refers to people who have gained knowledge through extensive training, education and other forms of learning.

 Create a sentence with the word erudite to refer to the sagacity shown by an expert.

 Associate it with a person, comment, remark, conversation, discussion or statement that displays academic intelligence or wisdom gained out of deep experience.

 1) Being erudite will help you to make conversation with other people at the party and associate yourself with the elite.

 2) He is an erudite person who can talk on any subject without much preparation and that too with utter finesse.